Click the New

 library must be listed in the model dependencies list.
 This list

-defines libraries needed by this model to compile
+defines AnyLogic libraries and models needed by this model to compile

 Adding libraries to model dependencies list is described here.

 and class folders required to build the model